MA, DProf, UKCP Reg, BACP accredited

 - Psychotherapy process studies.

 Werner has worked in many organisational settings with a range of different client groups, including survivors of torture.
-He is also a senior member of the therapy team at the Nightingale Hospital and works in a busy private practice in West Hampstead.
+He is also a senior member of the therapy team at Schoen Clinic and works in a busy private practice in West Hampstead.

-He has worked as academic supervisor at the Open University, as a lecturer in research at the Minster Centre and a guest lecturer at Chichester University.
+He has worked as academic supervisor at the Open University, as a lecturer at Anglia Rusking University and lecturer in research at the Minster Centre and a guest lecturer at Chichester University.

 One of his recent research projects looked at experiences of academic supervision of doctoral students in psychotherapy, which provided insight into needs, and dynamics of doctoral supervision.